deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 They all had the basics down, they’d never have taken off otherwise.
 But their in-flight training time was supposed to be about digging into the academic minutiae of other's’ jobs, and all three of them were struggling, and were thus feeling frustrated and incompetent.

 They *weren’t*, demonstrably so.
 But the more they studied the more clear it became that they really had been well-assigned.
-Julian and Xiù seemed convinced that *Misfit*’s engineering was more fragile and hazardous than was really the case, neither Xiù nor Allison had the temperament for memorizing hundreds of different kinds of rock and how to identify them from orbit, and Allison and Julian were both far too heavy-handed for *Misfit*’s spirited controls.
+Julian and Xiù seemed convinced that *Misfit’s* engineering was more fragile and hazardous than was really the case, neither Xiù nor Allison had the temperament for memorizing hundreds of different kinds of rock and how to identify them from orbit, and Allison and Julian were both far too heavy-handed for *Misfit’s* spirited controls.

 They were also forcing themselves into working shifts, and that was coming with all sorts of problems because they’d grown used to sleeping in one warm snuggle.
 The pattern of two awake and one asleep just didn’t work for them at all, because the sleeper invariably complained of feeling alone or cold.
 None of them were sleeping well, except when they caved to temptation and cuddled up for an unprofessional triple nap.